GMOD/jbrowse-components/website/docs/faq.md

 Also note that the @jbrowse/cli tool is just made for preparing your config.json, it is **not used to run any server-side code**.

+### How can I make a header on a jbrowse-web instance

+You can edit the index.html that comes with jbrowse-web to have custom contents.
+The jbrowse-web app just looks at the div that it renders into, but any contents outside of that you can edit for custom purposes.
+If you need more advanced embedding, you can consider @jbrowse/react-linear-genome-view or similar, but the jbrowse-web app is not available as an npm installable package yet.

 ### How do I update my instance of jbrowse-web

 You can use the command, after installing: